wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 6. External Responsive Template: Agent listing

 == Changelog ==

+= 1.5.4 =
+* Fixed an issue in owl_slider layout of carousel widget.
+* Fixed a js issue on WPL frontend.

 = 1.5.3 =
 * Added new options for deleting property types and listing types.